top of page

 Using Descendancy Research to Recognize Naming Traditions

-When we pause to look at the names of children and grandchildren, we may pick up clues to the past as each generation inherits their ancestors' names.
+When we pause to look at the names of children and grandchildren, we may find clues to the past as each generation inherits their ancestors' names.

 Using FamilySearch, I can leverage the power of descendancy research to quickly evaluate potential naming traditions.